hellerve/blog/wip/Carp_and_derive_II:_This_Time_Its_Personal.md

 And that’s all we need!
 We’re done!

-I understand if all of this seems like a sleight of hand.
+I understand if all of this seems like sleight of hand.
 It seems like we just wrote a bunch of connector code, and suddenly we were done.
 But that’s actually all that `derive` does: it provides a faciliating mechanism and an API.
 Providing types and implementations for interfaces is left to the users of that